 Be tough if you need to, and learn to firmly disengage if someone is trying to distract you.
 If you feel like that will help, put a DND sign on your door or work chair.

 And there’s absolutely no need to feel bad about it!
 If you’ve set boundaries, notified people of your work hours, and they still chose to ignore it, you are free to send them off.

+For yourself in your head put a line between work and study, schedule time obligations in the home free online planner.
 In case your family members are not actively bothering you but make a lot of household noises behind closed doors, you can experiment with background music to mute the rest of the sounds and minimize distractions.
 Headphones would also work but try not to wear them for all work hours because you might get headaches.